evervault/evervault-ios/README.md

 ### Configuration

-Before using the Evervault iOS SDK, you need to configure it with your Evervault team ID and app ID.
+Before using the Evervault iOS SDK, you need to configure it with your Evervault Team ID and App ID.
 This step is essential for establishing a connection with the Evervault encryption service.

 First import the module at the top of your Swift file.